brian-provenzano/multipass-k8s-cluster/README.md

 ```

 2. To start, stop, destroy the cluster (via multipass) see `stop.sh`, `start.sh`, `destroy.sh` - extend or modify these scripts as needed

+NOTE: When stopping or destroying you may get these messages ` [error] [kube-worker2] process error occurred Crashed`.
+These can be ignored.
+Seems to be an issue with multipass, but the VMs are cleaned up and stopped.

 ## Directory description